bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 Zaida is an expert in her field.
 At work, she and her team follow the latest best practices in account and network security.
 She keeps her work and home life private - using separate phones and computers for each.
 He job is high stress, so she values her time off as a chance to relax and step away from the high-stakes world of her job, and enjoys not having to worry about someone hacking her devices or accounts.

-Adversaries - enemies of her state, possibly the US
+Adversaries - enemies of her state, possibly the US such as the NSA, HSI

-Attack surface - phone, laptop
+Attack surface - phone, laptop (work and home)

 Attack vectors - phone, laptop, wifi/ethernet

 Risks (Confidentiality, Integrity, Availability, etc) - C: divulgence of state / embassy accounts, permission settings, access to embassy personnel, I: accounts, permission settings, A: denial of good comms / relations done via embassies

-Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - Man-in-the-middle, DDOS, backdoors, phising, keyloggers
+Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - Man-in-the-middle via i.e. iPhone, DDOS, backdoors, phising, keyloggers, blackmail

 Mitigation - no wifi for protected devices, robust / comprehensive AV/firewall, need-to-know basis for embassy personnel